cennznet/explorer/README.md

     cp config.json.template etl-config.json
     ```

-     -   `node.ws`: where your CENNZnet node is hosted e.g. `ws://127.0.0.1:9944` (alternatively `wss://127.0.0.1:9944` for secured connection) or any publicly available CENNZnet node.
+     -   `node.ws`: where your CENNZnet node is hosted e.g. `ws://127.0.0.1:9944` (alternatively `wss://127.0.0.1:9944` for secured connection) or any publicly available CENNZnet node (for example provided by [UNfrastructure.io](https://unfrastructure.io/))

+         ```
+         "node": {
+           "ws": "wss://rimu.unfrastructure.io/public/ws"
+         },
+         ```
-     **Note**: Docker may have problem to resolve IP address when connecting to a service on local host, please use `host.docker.internal:9944` instead, e.g.
+         **Note**: Docker may have problem to resolve IP address when connecting to a service on local host, please use `host.docker.internal:9944` instead e.g.

          ```
          "node": {